 The Company's management has analysed and determined that the following companies fall under the definition of CFC: BOT, PTL and BSP.
-In this regard, the Company, as a parent organisation, has included in its taxable income for 2020 the profits of BSP and PTL.
-BOT's figures are not included in the Company's taxable income as BOT recognized a net loss in its separate financial statements for 2020.
+In this regard, the Company, as a parent company of the Group, has included in its taxable income for 2021 the profits of BSP, BOT and PTL.
+The taxable income of the Company for 2020 included the profit of individual BSP and PTL companies, BOT's figures were not included in the Company's taxable income as BOT recognized a net loss in its separate financial statements for 2020.